youssef-jeddi/TradeVault/README.md

 Seller: list a strategy
 - Connect with Privy and create Protected Data via the DataProtector flow.
-- Set the authorized iApp (optional) and grant a volume of 1 for one‑time execution pricing.
+- Set the authorized iApp
-- Add metadata such as title, description, and tags.

 Buyer: purchase and execute
 - Browse the marketplace and pick a strategy.
-- Provide the iApp address (or use the seller’s suggested authorized app) and confirm the run.
-- Wait for the iExec execution to complete and download the encrypted result.
+- Wait for the iExec execution to complete and download the result.

 iExec integration
 -----------------